 A payment processor is a vendor that transports card information to and from your terminal, the issuing bank, the card brands, your acquiring bank, and your bank account.

-Payment processors can also be an all-inclusive service, a “one-stop-shop” so to speak when getting your business started and ready to accept card payments.
+Payment processors can also be an all-inclusive merchant services company.
+A “one-stop-shop” so to speak when getting your business started and ready to accept card payments.
 They would be able to provide POS systems to their merchants, as well as provide card processing services; the facilitation of the movement of funds between all the players as mentioned above.

 You will most certainly want to find yourself an exceptional payment processing company, as they will be your main point of contact should you have any questions regarding the funds your account sees after your daily sales!